 Request basic supplies from the spa or Medical Center.
 I cut my foot on the bathroom door (don’t try it!) and exhausted my emergency Neosporin and Band-Aid stash.
-One day the spa gave us a Band-Aid.
-I then made two trips to the Medical Center, where they gave me some one-time use antibacterial ointments and bandages (no charge).
+One day the spa gave me a Band-Aid.
+I then made two trips to the Viking cruises Medical Center, where they gave me some one-time use antibacterial ointments and bandages (no charge).

-Please also see my article 8 Great Viking Cruises Secrets.
+Please also see this Viking Cruises article, 8 Great Viking Cruises Secrets.